-In this article, I will be talking about important aspects of Agile Project Management and following this process how it will be beneficial for the organization you are working for or the teams or the products.
+In this article, I will be talking about important aspects of Agile Project Management with Scrum and following this process how it will be beneficial for the organization you are working for or the teams or the products.
 Before we go deep into the topic let us understand the basics of Project Management and the difference between Project Management and Agile Project Management.

 Why is it important to have for each and every project?